trstlabs/intento/docs/contract-automation/TIP20.md

 ## Token standard with maximum programmability
 *CosmWasm token standard which can instantiate with allowance, has privacy, can be backed 1-1 by a chain-native asset*

-This is a privacy-first token implementation on Trustless Hub, TIP20.
+This is a privacy-first token implementation on Intento, TIP20.
 It can be backed by an IBC-native coin like TRST, ATOM, OSMO, JUNO ect. and has a fixed 1-to-1 exchange ratio with it.